Your animals were meant to fly!

 The overall rate for your shipment needs to be confirmed by an AC Animals agent.
 Please contact us at:

 Not all US stations are equipped to handle live animals.
 The overall rate for your shipment needs to be confirmed by an AC Animals agent.
 Please contact the closest AC Animal certified station:

 The overall rate for your shipment needs to be confirmed by an AC Animals agent.
 Please contact us at your nearest station:

 Charges for the shipment of animals are based on:

 We don’t recommend using our services for transporting an animal from within the United States to another location in the United States.

 If you want more information, please review our list of stations that handle live animal shipments in the United States.

 All animals shipped as cargo need to be security screened.
-The security screening fee is $0.15 CAD/USD per kilogram, with a minimum charge of $15.00.
+The security screening fee in Canada is $0.17 CAD per kilogram and $0.15 USD in the US, with a minimum charge of $20.00.
 The fee is charged at the station your animal departs from and is based on the actual weight of your animal and its kennel.